ijeomaodinko/Budget-app/README.md

 ### Deployment

-You can deploy this project using: Hereku
+You can deploy this project using: Heroku

 <p align="right">(<a href="#readme-top">back to top</a>)</p>